Codimension-one foliations on adjoint varieties: Abstract

-In this paper, we classify codimension one foliations on adjoint varieties with most positive anti-canonical class.
-We show that on adjoint varieties with Picard number one, these foliations are always induced by a pencil of hyperplane sections with respect to their minimal embedding.
-For adjoint varieties of Picard number two, there is more than one component of such foliations, and we describe each of them.
+In this paper, we classify codimension-one foliations on adjoint varieties with most positive anti-canonical class.
+On adjoint varieties of Picard number one, we show that such foliations are always induced by a pencil of hyperplane sections with respect to the minimal embedding.
+For adjoint varieties of Picard number two, we prove that the space of such foliations contains more than one irreducible component, and we describe each of them.
 As a tool for understanding these foliations, we introduce the concept of the degree of a foliation with respect to a family of rational curves, which may be of independent interest.

 { \contentsname{Contents}

 }